 - Criminal acts.
 When a person commits a criminal act that causes the death of an individual, a wrongful death claim may be considered.

 We can assess your case to determine its merit and if your family member's death could have been prevented with the exercise of reasonable care.
 We will pursue damages such as pain and suffering, lost wages, medical bills, lost earning capacity and needs of dependent living relatives.We Can Help if You Have Lost a Loved One Due to Another's Negligence

 If you have lost a family member due to a wrongful death or if you have been injured by any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.